SDG 12 - Responsible Consumption and Production

 Consultation opportunity.
 The Tasmanian government is consulting on a proposed new sustainability strategy for the state, with submissions due by 6 October.

-The state government will ban the use of single-use plastic film for outdoor promotional materials from March 2024.
+The WA government will ban the use of single-use plastic film for outdoor promotional materials from March 2024.

 Issue 10, 28 August 2023